gallenc/opennms-paxexam/docs/DesignDetails.md

 ### Remote Container (opennms-paxexam-container-remote)

 The paxexam system needs a pax-exam container to start up the tests.
-This container simply proxys for the pax-exam-container-rbc-onms running in karaf.
+This [opennms-paxexam-container-remote](../opennms-paxexam/opennms-paxexam-parent/opennms-paxexam-container-remotes) simply proxys for the pax-exam-container-rbc-onms running in karaf.

-We tell paxexam tests to use this container by annotating it in a class
+We tell paxexam tests to use this container by annotating it in a the test class.

 ```
 @RunWith(PaxExam.class)